hzabun/personal-aws-devops-playground/DEVLOG.md

 #### Blockers / Questions
 - Using Git Bash on Windows to connect to Linux is cumbersome
-  - VS Code SSH extensions might be worth a shot
 - EC2 instances are still missing IAM permissions to login to ECR/pull images

 #### Next steps